-View Official Policy: Program Income Policy
+View policy pdf: Program Income Policy

 The University of Georgia requires Principal Investigators (PI) to identify and document program income on projects from both federal and non-federal sponsors.
 The nature of this income must be appropriately documented and the resulting revenue properly recorded.
 This income must be sent to the Post Award Accounting for deposit into the appropriate account.
 This policy and its procedures address the definition, management, reporting, and monitoring of program income, in accordance with federal and University requirements.
 Excluded from program income reporting requirements are: